AhmedNawaz01/WhatsappStatusSaver/README.md

 # statussaver
 Whatsapp status saver

-Download Status to local storage or shre directly to other Social media apps
+Download Status to local storage or share directly to other Social media apps